lell/ezprepro2/README.md

 - For `./E10.sh`, the _plink_ call is intended to produce an error message.
 In addition to this error message, a file `merged-merge.missnp` containing multiallelic SNPs should also be created.
 If this file is correct, then the error messages in the log files for `./E10.sh` do not need to be further resolved.

 - For `./I10.sh`, the batched job should run in an environment with a recent version of _R_ and the _R_ package _igraph_ available.
 On some high performance computers, this may be done by using the `module load R` command (as is done in line 16 of `./I10.sh`).
-In this case, `install.packages('igraph')` should be run once in the environment loaded by `module load R`.
+In this case, `install.packages('igraph')` should be run once in an _R_ session in the environment loaded by `module load R`.

 Note that not all of the software used in this pipeline can operate with set RAM limits.
 So, if RAM usage exceeds the default limits on _SLURM_, you may need to modify the _SLURM_ flags in the shell commands to specify limits.
 These modifications (to `*10.sh`) may be system-specific: providing names for projects, queues, or numbers for nodes.
 In general, modifying the _SLURM_ limits can be done by modifying the lines in each of the `*10.sh` scripts before each occurrence of the following echo command: